yhgzs-111/Windows-WLAN-Tool/README.md

 **Windows only.**

-**All scripts except for removal scripts are by item (https://github.com/Qian-MoBai/Back-up-and-restore-WLAN)**
+**All scripts except for removal scripts are by this repository (https://github.com/Qian-MoBai/Back-up-and-restore-WLAN)**